 For top-notch 3D prints, we need to make sure that our filament is performing optimally, and drying the filament is something that’s necessary to get there.
 Many people start to see quality imperfections when they have filament filled with moisture.

 In the past, there weren’t many ways to fix this issue so easily, but as things have progressed with FDM 3D printing, we have some great solutions.

 I decided to put together a nice, simple list of the best filament dryers out there for 3D printing so you don’t have to look all around.

 Let’s get started with some great professional filament dryers.

-Beginning this list is the SUNLU Dry Box for 3D printer filament storage.
+Second in this list is the SUNLU Dry Box for 3D printer filament storage, a cheaper option than the EIBOS Filament Dryer Box.
 This spool holder is compatible with filaments of 1.75 mm, 2.85 mm, and even 3.00 mm comfortably.

 As it is designed particularly for the purpose of filament drying, there are a number of extra features that make it stand out as compared to other such products.